 Both run-of-the-mill trespassers and travellers can, in a very short period of time, cause many thousands of pounds worth of damage to your property; if your property is not fully secured, many insurers will not even pay out, leaving you even further out of pocket.

 The first thing you should consider when you are dealing with trespassers is your own personal safety and that of any staff who may also be harmed.
 No matter how tempting it may be to confront a trespasser or a traveller intruding on your property, it is best to not get directly involved without the help of a trained and accredited security company or the police.

 Security companies will be able to advise of the legal procedures in the UK to deal with travellers and trespassers and many of these companies can offer security guard and dog handler services to deal with these problems effectively.

-There are many steps you can take to prevent any of these potentially dangerous and harmful situations ever arising at all; and undertaking these steps will greatly reduce the chances of harm befalling your property and possessions.
+There are many steps you can take to prevent any of these potentially dangerous and harmful situations from ever arising at all, and undertaking these steps will greatly reduce the chances of harm befalling your property and possessions.

 Use Plant Screening, Physical Barriers and Fences

 You could plant borders so that no one can see into your property.
 The more a potential intruder or trespasser can see into the property and its land, the easier it will be to work out just how, when and via which access points they can trespass on your land.

 You could even use a combination of trees, shrubs and warm-season perennial grasses.
 If you have a larger budget, you can contact a specialist to erect physical barriers around your land.
 Having a barrier in place, from perimeter fencing options like Heras fencing to concrete barriers, will serve as a visual as well as a physical deterrent.
 Barriers and fencing will stop people from attempting to trespass as it appears far more effort than it is worth.